Operation IceBridge: NASA Releases New Photo From Mission’s Spring Survey

 Early last week, NASA’s Operation IceBridge was in the news after the space agency shared some unusual photos of ice holes in the Arctic Ocean.
 While the mission’s latest photo from the mission might not be as baffling to scientists, it nonetheless offered a breathtaking look at a geographical feature in Greenland, as seen aboard what turned out to be one of IceBridge’s longest flights so far.

-As explained in a news release from NASA, the new Operation IceBridge photo was taken on Thursday, April 26 as part of its ongoing Spring 2018 campaign.
-The image was taken during a flight that lasted 8.7 hours, and showcased a minor mountain ridge in Greenland, separating two ice-covered valleys.
+As explained in a news release from NASA, the new Operation IceBridge photo was taken on Thursday, April 26 as part of its ongoing spring 2018 campaign.
+The image was taken during a flight that lasted 8.7 hours and showcased a minor mountain ridge in Greenland, separating two ice-covered valleys.
 NASA also indicated that the photo was taken as scientists gathered data on multiple glaciers, parallel coastal grid lines, and other research sites during last Thursday’s flight.

 According to UPI, the ongoing research is important, as various studies have pointed to the faster rise of temperatures in the North and South Pole, a phenomenon that contributes to ice melt and consequently results in faster sea level rise.
 Operation IceBridge seeks to dive deeper and understand why these things happen, while also coming up with ways to provide more accurate forecasts of how climate change could affect our planet’s polar regions.